DCtheTall/mit6.006/README.md

 - Bellman-Ford shortest path algorithm
 - Single target, bi-directional, and goal-directed Dijkstra's

+### Algorithms in this repo not covered in the course

+- QuickSort
+- A* search
+- Iterated-Depth Depth First Search (IDDFS)

 *: Includes imperative and pure functional implementations

 ---